ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/07-FileUpload.md

 ![Banana Cake Pop - Refresh Schema](./images/example6-bcp4.png)

-Execute the mutation and verify that the image was upload.
+Execute the mutation and verify that the image was uploaded.

 ## Summary

-In this chapter we have explored how we can use the multipart request specification to enable file uploads with GraphQL and Hot Chocolate.
+In this chapter, we have explored how we can use the multipart request specification to enable file uploads with GraphQL and Hot Chocolate.